deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 Each circle in the graph above represents a neuron-like unit called a *node*, and nodes are simply where calculations take place.
 The nodes are connected to each other across layers, but no two nodes of the same layer are linked.

 That is, there is no intra-layer communication – this is the *restriction* in a restricted Boltzmann machine.
-Each node is a locus of computation that processes input, and begins by making [stochastic](../glossary.html#stochasticgradientdescent) decisions about whether to transmit that input or not.
-(Stochastic means “randomly determined”, and in this case, the coefficients that modify input are randomly initialized.)
+Each node is a locus of computation that processes input, and begins by making [stochastic](../glossary.html#stochasticgradientdescent) decisions about whether to transmit that input or not. (*Stochastic* means “randomly determined”, and in this case, the coefficients that modify inputs are randomly initialized.)

 Each visible node takes a low-level feature from an item in the dataset to be learned.
 For example, from a dataset of grayscale images, each visible node would receive one pixel-value for each pixel in one image.
-(MNIST images have 784 pixels, so neural nets processing them have 784 input nodes on the visible layer.)
+(MNIST images have 784 pixels, so neural nets processing them must have 784 input nodes on the visible layer.)

-Let's follow that single pixel value, *x*, through the two-layer net.
-At node 1 of the hidden layer, x is multiplied by a weight and added to a so-called bias.
-The result of those two operations is fed into an activation function, which produces the node's activation, or the strength of the signal passing through it, given input x.
+Now let's follow that single pixel value, *x*, through the two-layer net.
+At node 1 of the hidden layer, x is multiplied by a *weight* and added to a so-called *bias*.
+The result of those two operations is fed into an *activation function*, which produces the node's output, or the strength of the signal passing through it, given input x.

 		activation f((weight w * input x) + bias b ) = output a

 ![Alt text](../img/input_path_RBM.png)

-Next, it is useful to see how many inputs combine at one hidden node.
-Each is multiplied by a separate weight, the products are summed, added to a bias, and the result is passed through an activation function to produce the node's output.
+Next, let's look at how several inputs would combine at one hidden node.
+Each x is multiplied by a separate weight, the products are summed, added to a bias, and again the result is passed through an activation function to produce the node's output.

 ![Alt text](../img/weighted_input_RBM.png)

-So, RBMs’ nodes form a *symmetrical bipartite graph* where data passes through the visible layer on the left to the hidden layer on the right.
+When inputs from all visible nodes are being passed to all hidden nodes, RBM form a *symmetrical bipartite graph*.

-*Symmetrical* means that each visible node is connected with each hidden node. *Bipartite* means it has two parts, or layers, and the *graph* is a mathematical term for a web of nodes.
+*Symmetrical* means that each visible node is connected with each hidden node (see below). *Bipartite* means it has two parts, or layers, and the *graph* is a mathematical term for a web of nodes.

 At each hidden node, each input x is multiplied by its respective weight w.
-That is, a single input x would have three weights here, making 12 weights altogether.
+That is, a single input x would have three weights here, making 12 weights altogether (4 input nodes x 3 hidden nodes).
 The weights between two layers will always form a matrix where the rows are equal to the input nodes, and the columns are equal to the output nodes.

-Each hidden node receives the four inputs multiplied by different weights.
-The sum of those products is added to a bias (which forces at least some activations to happen), and the result is passed through the activation algorithm producing one output a for each hidden node.
+Each hidden node receives the four inputs multiplied by their respective weights.
+The sum of those products is again added to a bias (which forces at least some activations to happen), and the result is passed through the activation algorithm producing one output a for each hidden node.

 ![Alt text](../img/multiple_inputs_RBM.png)

 If these two layers were part of a deeper neural network, the outputs of hidden layer no. 1 would be passed as inputs to hidden layer no. 2, and from there through as many hidden layers as you like until they reach a final classifying layer.
+(For simple feed-forward movements, the RBM nodes function as an *autoencoder* and nothing more.)

 ![Alt text](../img/multiple_hidden_layers_RBM.png)

 ## <a name="reconstructions">Reconstructions</a>

-But in this introduction to restricted Boltzmann machines, we'll focus on how they learn to reconstruct data by themselves in an unsupervised fashion (unsupervised means without labels), making several forward and backward passes between the visible layer and hidden layer no. 1 without involving a deeper network.
+But in this introduction to restricted Boltzmann machines, we'll focus on how they learn to reconstruct data by themselves in an unsupervised fashion (unsupervised means without ground-truth labels in a test set), making several forward and backward passes between the visible layer and hidden layer no. 1 without involving a deeper network.

 In the reconstruction phase, the activations of hidden layer no. 1 become the input in a backward pass.
-They are multiplied by the same weights, one per internode edge, just as x was on the forward pass.
+They are multiplied by the same weights, one per internode edge, just as x was weight-adjusted on the forward pass.
 The sum of those products is added to a visible-layer bias at each visible node, and the output of those operations is a reconstruction; i.e. an approximation of the original input.
 This can be represented by the following diagram:

 ![Alt text](../img/reconstruction_RBM.png)

 Because the weights of the RBM are randomly initialized, the difference between the reconstructions and the original input is often large.
-You can think of reconstruction error as the difference between the values of r and the input values, and that error is then backpropagated against the weights.
+You can think of reconstruction error as the difference between the values of `r` and the input values, and that error is then backpropagated against the RBM's weights, again and again, in an iterative learning process until an error minimum is reached.

 A more thorough explanation of backpropagation is [here](../neuralnet-overview.html#forward).

 As you can see, on its forward pass, an RBM uses inputs to make predictions about node activations, or the [probability of output given a weighted x](https://en.wikipedia.org/wiki/Bayes%27_theorem): `p(a|x; w)`.

-But on its backward pass, when activations are fed in and reconstructions, or guesses about the original data, are the output, an RBM is attempting to estimate the probability of inputs x given activations a, which are weighted with the same coefficients as those used on the forward pass.
+But on its backward pass, when activations are fed in and reconstructions, or guesses about the original data, are spit out, an RBM is attempting to estimate the probability of inputs `x` given activations `a`, which are weighted with the same coefficients as those used on the forward pass.
 This second phase can be expressed as `p(x|a; w)`.

-Together, those two estimates will lead you to the joint probability distribution of inputs *x* and activations *a*.
+Together, those two estimates will lead you to the joint probability distribution of inputs *x* and activations *a*, or `p(x, a)`.

-Reconstruction does something different from regression, which estimates a continous value based on many inputs, and unlike classification, which makes guesses about which discrete label to apply to inputs.
+Reconstruction does something different from regression, which estimates a continous value based on many inputs, and different from classification, which makes guesses about which discrete label to apply to a given input example.

 Reconstruction is making guesses about the probability distribution of the original input; i.e. the values of many varied points at once.
-This is known as [generative learning](http://cs229.stanford.edu/notes/cs229-notes2.pdf), which is to be distinguished from the so-called discriminative learning performed by classification, which maps inputs to labels.
+This is known as [generative learning](http://cs229.stanford.edu/notes/cs229-notes2.pdf), which must be distinguished from the so-called discriminative learning performed by classification, which maps inputs to labels, effectively drawing lines between groups of data points.

 Let's imagine that both the input data and the reconstructions are normal curves of different shapes, which only partially overlap.

 To measure the distance between its estimated probability distribution and the ground-truth distribution of the input, RBMs use [Kullback Leibler Divergence](https://www.quora.com/What-is-a-good-laymans-explanation-for-the-Kullback-Leibler-Divergence).
 A thorough explanation of the math can be found on [Wikipedia](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence).

-KL-Divergence measures the non-overlapping, or diverging, areas under the two curves, and attempts to minimize those areas so that the activations of hidden layer one produce a close approximation of the original input.
-On the left is the probability distibution of a set of original input, *p*, juxtaposed with the reconstructed distribution *q*.
-On the right is the integration of their differences.
+KL-Divergence measures the non-overlapping, or diverging, areas under the two curves, and an RBM's optimization algorithm attempts to minimize those areas so that the activations of hidden layer one produce a close approximation of the original input.
+On the left is the probability distibution of a set of original input, *p*, juxtaposed with the reconstructed distribution *q*; on the right, the integration of their differences.

 ![Alt text](../img/KL_divergence_RBM.png)

-By iteratively adjusting the weights according to the error they produce, an RBM learns to approximate the data.
+By iteratively adjusting the weights according to the error they produce, an RBM learns to approximate the original data.
 You could say that the weights slowly come to reflect the structure of the input, which is encoded in the activations of the first hidden layer.
 The learning process looks like two probability distributions converging, step by step.

 ![Alt text](../img/KLD_update_RBM.png)